Zepeng-Mu/myWebsite/content/home/about.md

 +++

 This is the personal website of Zepeng Mu.
 My English nickname is Phoenix.
 I took my undergraduate education at University of Chinese Academy of Sciences (UCAS), and I majored in Biological Sciences.
 I am now a Ph.D. student in Committee of Genetics, Genomcis, and Systems Biology (GGSB) at The University of Chicago.
-My major interest is to use genomics technologies with proper statistical methods to investigate genetic architecture of human complex diseases, including cancer.
+My major interest is to use genomics technologies with proper statistical methods to investigate human genome.